theodi/synthetic-data-tutorial/README.md

 ## Overview

-This tutorial is inspired by the [NHS England with ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from their hospitals accident and emergency admissions.
+This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from their hospitals accident and emergency admissions.
 Please do read about their project, as it's really interesting and great for learning about the trade-offs in creating synthetic data.

 Just to be clear, we're not using their exact data, but create our own simplified version of it.
+One, it's easier to learn this way and, two, we of course don't have access to original, highly sensitive A&E data.

 In this tutorial you will:

-1. Create an A&E dataset which will contain personal information.
+1. Create an A&E admissions dataset which will contain personal information.
-2. Run some anonymisation steps over this dataset to generate a new dataset.
+2. Run some anonymisation steps over this dataset to generate a new dataset with much less re-identification risk.
 3. Take this pseudoanonymous dataset and generate multiple synthetic datasets from it.

 ### Setup